SitizenFX/QAGE/README.md

 is also accessible from the Godot editor.

-We also maintain official demos in their own [GitHub repository](https://github.com/godotengine/godot-demo-projects) as well as a list of [awesome Godot community resources](https://github.com/godotengine/awesome-godot).
+We also maintain official demos in their own [GitHub repository](https://github.com/godotengine/godot-demo-projects) as well as a list of [awesome QAGE community resources](https://github.com/godotengine/awesome-godot).

 There are also a number of other
 [learning resources](https://docs.godotengine.org/en/latest/community/tutorials.html)